- Unlimited cash-back rewards for qualifying purchases

 If you use this card for regular purchases and pay it off in full every month, you should see no fees and no charges for your card use.
 But there are some situations where you have to pay some fees, and interest charges do apply if you don’t pay your card off in full.

-After the 15-month introductory period ends, the card charges variable rate interest, currently 16.49% APR to 25.24% APR depending on your credit history.
+After the 15-month introductory period ends, the card charges a variable rate interest APR depending on your credit history.
 This rate can rise and fall with market rates.

-Balance transfers offer the same 0% APR period for 15 months and the same interest rate as purchases.
-Balance transfers also require a 5% fee, with a $5 minimum per transfer.
+Balance transfers offer the same promotional APR period for 15 months and the same interest rate as purchases.
+Balance transfers also require a 3% fee for the first 60 days, then a 5% fee after that, with a $5 minimum per transfer.

 Using the card outside of the United States requires a 3% foreign transaction fee.
 Late and returned payments cost up to $37 per occurrence.